She Arranges

 Exhibition Curatorial Epistolary

-A small tenmoku soupière by Rosalie Namer — what Namer referred to as a “bachelor’s pot” — was included in Paris gallery hors-séries’ 2022 Arts de la Table exhibition dedicated to ceramic tureens.
-Hors-séries curators Karim Rahman and Frederic Duarte extended an artistic and curatorial invitation to Benny Nemer to “set the table” around Rosalie’s soupière, selecting other pieces from their collection to dialogue with hers.
+A small tenmokku soupière by Rosalie Namer — what the potter referred to as a “bachelor’s pot” — was included in Paris gallery hors-séries’ 2022 Arts de la Table exhibition dedicated to ceramic tureens. hors-séries curators Karim Rahman and Frederic Duarte extended an artistic and curatorial invitation to Benny Nemer to “set the table” around Rosalie’s soupière, selecting other pieces from their collection to dialogue with hers.
 Nemer selected bowls, dishes, and vases by ceramicists Maria Enaes, Karim Rahman, Lea Guetta, Marc Uzan, Céline Angelini, Zineb Zirari, and Julie Descamps, and accompanied the arrangement with a personal letter addressed to Namer.
-The letter was written on a series of postcards featuring still lifes by Wolfgang Tillmans, Alice Neel, Clara Peeters, Nicolaes Maes, Pieter Claesz, Floris van Dijck, Jan Brueghel, and Gustave van de Woestyne, and suspended from threads strung with pressed carnation petals.
+The letter was written on a series of postcards featuring still lifes by Wolfgang Tillmans, Alice Neel, Clara Peeters, Nicolaes Maes, Pieter Claesz, Floris van Dijck, Jan Brueghel, and Gustave van de Woestyne, along with pressed carnation petals strung from threads.
 Exhibition Curatorial Epistolary

 Credits